Episode 363: Supportive Leadership (Free)

 This episode is sponsored by The PM PrepCast for PMP Exam Prep:

 Have you heard of supportive leadership?
 I certainly had not.
 I knew what servant leadership was, but the concept of supportive leadership was a definite unknown.

 The good news is that Joseph is a prolific writer who has a number of articles on the topic.
 He reviews the concept from various angles and he also has a number of great examples of how he works with his customers to implement supportive leadership in their organizations and how he uses the concept as a project leader himself.
-You’ll be able to incorporate all of this as part of your own project leadership almost right away.
+In this edition of our leadership podcasts series you’ll learn how to incorporate all of this as part of your own project leadership almost right away.

 And of course we will also touch upon the main difference between supportive leadership and servant leadership.
 You’ll be just as surprised as I was.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.

 Cornelius Fichtner: Hello and welcome to Episode #363.
 This is The Project Management Podcast™ at www.pm-podcast.com and I'm Cornelius Fichtner.